‘The Goldbergs’ & ‘Schooled’ Renewed On ABC

 The Goldbergs and Schooled, both created by Adam F. Goldberg, have been renewed for another season starting this fall on ABC.
-The Goldbergs is in its seventh season and Schooled is launching season number two, both with an overlap of characters.
+The Goldbergs is in its seventh season and Schooled is launching Season 2, both with an overlap of characters.

 The Hollywood Reporter says that negotiations took a particularly long time this year, but both shows are coming back to the Wednesday night schedule.
 With Modern Family entering its final season next year, The Goldbergs has become increasingly valuable to ABC.
-And the network is hoping what the original series did for the eighties, Schooled will do for the nineties.
+And the network is hoping what the original series did for the ’80s, Schooled will do for the ’90s.

-Deadline says that changes are coming on The Goldbergs, as two out of the three Goldberg children, Erica and Barry are going away to college, but never fear, they are only a short ride into West Philadelphia at the University of Pennsylvania.
+Deadline says that changes are coming on The Goldbergs, as two of the three Goldberg children, Erica and Barry, are going away to college, but never fear, they are only a short ride into West Philadelphia at the University of Pennsylvania.

-Schooled, which is a spinoff of The Goldbergs, starring AJ Michalka as Lainey Lewis, Barry Goldberg’s high school girlfriend, and implied future wife, is a teacher at William Penn Academy, along with original characters Principal Glascott (Tim Meadows) and Coach Mellor (Bryan Callen).
+Schooled, which is a spinoff of The Goldbergs, stars AJ Michalka as Lainey Lewis, Barry Goldberg’s high school girlfriend, and implied future wife.
+She is a teacher at William Penn Academy, along with original characters Principal John Glascott (Tim Meadows) and Coach Rick Mellor (Bryan Callen).

-Also newly announced, the first five seasons of The Goldbergs has been picked up by TV Land.
+Also newly announced, the first five seasons of The Goldbergs have been picked up by TV Land.

 #TheGoldbergs, #Schooled officially renewed at ABC https://t.co/hTLotQ1wme pic.twitter.com/ijd68AqJ0z